amalcao/libcoroc/README.md

-# LibTSC -- A Time Sharing Coroutine Library
+# LibCoroC -- Yet another coroutine library

-The LibTSC is a time sharing coroutine library for Unix like systems.
+The LibCoroC is a coroutine library for Unix like systems written by C.

 ## Introduction